Ollynov/Front-End-Developer-Interview-Questions-Part-II/README.md

 ### Describe componentDidMount() and when it is precisely called

 React has built-in lifecycle methods that are automatically invoked at the appropriate 'lifecycle hooks.'
 When a component is passed to ReactDOM.render(), first that component's constructor is called, and then that component's render() method is invoked.
-Immediately after, the actual DOM is updated to match the render output.
+Immediately after, the actual DOM is updated with this render output.
 Right _after_ the render() output is inserted into the DOM, React automatically calls componentDidMount().
 The "mount" is the actual DOM updating.

 # Non- Categorized for now
 ### What is 'use strict' mode?